Stefanie Schneider

 Stefanie Schneider (born 1968) is a German photographer living in Berlin and Los Angeles.
 Schneider's photographs exhibit the appearance of expired Polaroid instant film, with its chemical mutations.
 It has been released in books and exhibition catalogs, and in her feature film 29 Palms, CA (2014).
 Her work has also been used as the cover art for music by Red Hot Chili Peppers and Cyndi Lauper, and in the film Stay (2005).

 Life and work

-Schneider's preferred choice of location is the American West (especially Twentynine Palms, California, which served as location and title to one of her books), and the mounting of sequential images in a panel, the photographs evoke the impression of faded dreamy film stills.
-She holds an MFA in photography from the Folkwang Hochschule in Essen, Germany.

-Schneider completed 29 Palms, CA in 2014.
-A feature film, art piece that explores the dreams and fantasies of a group of people who live in a trailer community in the Californian desert.
-The project includes six films: "Hitchhiker", "Rene's dream", "Sidewinder", "Till death do us part", "Heather's dream" and the feature film "The Girl Behind the White Picket Fence".
-A defining feature is the use of still Polaroid images in succession and voice over.
-Characters talk to themselves about their ambitions, memories, hopes and dreams.
-The latest of these short film is "Heather's dream", starring Heather Megan Christie and Udo Kier.